Rhinox-Training/perceptor-weblogger-integration-server/README.md

 ##### run with webpack web server

-- open rootfolder in command prompt.
+- open rootfolder from this project in command prompt.

-- run command `cd perceptor-weblogger-integration`
-and `npm run dev` in cmd
+- run command `cd perceptor-weblogger-integration` and `npm run dev` in cmd

 ## hosted webserver